Onshore Containerised AWES-100

 Can the system operate in every weather condition?

-What happens when the wind isn’t blowing?
+What happens when the wind isn’t blowing momentarily?

 Can the system operate at night?